.hack (video game series): .hack//frägment

 Players may create their characters based on a number of preset body shapes and color schemes and may choose a class (such as Wavemaster or Twin Blade), character name and bonus stat points.
 In online mode, players may enter a lobby and search for a maximum of two other players to join them on an adventure.
 The game includes an expanded communication interface that allows players to chat, send e-mail, post to an in-game Bulletin Board System, and receive server news updates.
 It is possible to establish ad hoc chat rooms separate from the public-access ones.
 Guilds are permanent, exclusive chat rooms for members, and can also be used to set up a storefront to sell items to online players.

 In offline mode, players may use the same character that they use for online mode, and any skills, items and levels they gain will carry over into online mode.
 Players may invite or create characters from the .hack games, .hack//Sign, and .hack//Legend of the Twilight into their party.
-The "story mode" of .hack//frägment is similar to that of the .hack games, though it doesn't feature any of the antagonists from the original games, and the scenario is an entirely non-canon what-if story.
+The "story mode" of .hack//frägment is similar to that of the .hack games, though it does not feature any of the antagonists from the original games, and the scenario is an entirely non-canon what-if story.

 Players may also install a companion program on their PC called "Area Server", which allows them to create fields and dungeons for players to visit online.
 As players clear fields and dungeons on a user's Area Server, the Area Server gains experience points and levels.
-Once the server reaches a certain level, it's possible for custom areas to become "corrupted", much like in the events of the .hack games.
+Once the server reaches a certain level, it is possible for custom areas to become "corrupted", much like in the events of the .hack games.
 Players can visit a corrupted area by breaking into it with virus cores obtained from using the Data Drain skill on enemies, and can defeat a data bug boss enemy at the bottom of the corrupted dungeon.
 Once the boss monster has been defeated, the area corruption is cleared.

 Since the game's official online service was closed in 2007, a private server has been created by fans of the game, along with a fan translation into English.